 Successful ERP implementations are executed in phases.
 With each phase comes a set of deliverables, exit criteria and best practices.

 Depending on the ERP implementation methodology chosen for your project, you may have more or fewer phases than what we have listed below.
-In our experience, there is no “one size fits all” approach.
+In our experience, there is no “one size fits all” approach to ERP implementation best practices.

 However, there is a basic structure most successful projects follow.
 At a high-level, most ERP projects require a six-phase strategy: plan, design, build, test, deploy and optimize.